-The following summarizes the major activities of the Receiver since September 30, 2008:
+The following summarizes the major activities of the Receiver since December 31, 2008:

-- Preparation of the September 30, 2008 and December 31, 2008 Quarterly Reports. - Monitoring the status of the action commenced by Bernard W. Bellan under The Class Proceedings Act (the "Class Action") as well as the status of the Manitoba Securities Commission ("MSC") hearings brought against the former members of the Board of Directors of Crocus and various other parties. - Meeting and corresponding with various parties interested in acquiring certain of the investee companies. - Ongoing discussions and meetings with counsel regarding settlement between the Receiver on behalf of Crocus, the Class Action plaintiffs, the directors and officers and the insurer. - Supervising and directing Crocus staff retained by the Receiver. - Meeting and corresponding with individual Crocus shareholders. - Regular monitoring of the investee companies and discussions with various stakeholders of the investees about the possible courses of action respecting Crocus' investment in the investees. - Ongoing discussions and negotiations with certain of the investee companies about possible exit strategies for Crocus. - Meetings and discussions regarding debt agreements with certain of the investee companies. - Corresponding with Colorado counsel and the Court Appointed Receiver of COH Holdings Inc. ("COH") regarding the settlement agreement. - Fulfilling the duties of Crocus as General Partner of the Manitoba Science & Technology Fund ("MS&T").
+- Preparation of the December 31, 2008 and March 31, 2009 Quarterly Reports. - Monitoring the status of the action commenced by Bernard W. Bellan under The Class Proceedings Act (the "Class Action") as well as the status of the Manitoba Securities Commission ("MSC") hearings brought against the former members of the Board of Directors of Crocus and various other parties. - Meeting and corresponding with various parties interested in acquiring certain of the investee companies. - Ongoing discussions and meetings with counsel regarding settlement between the Receiver on behalf of Crocus, the Class Action plaintiffs, the directors and officers and the insurer. - Supervising and directing Crocus staff retained by the Receiver. - Meeting and corresponding with individual Crocus shareholders. - Regular monitoring of the investee companies and discussions with various stakeholders of the investees about the possible courses of action respecting Crocus' investment in the investees. - Ongoing discussions and negotiations with certain of the investee companies about possible exit strategies for Crocus. - Meetings and discussions regarding debt agreements with certain of the investee companies. - Corresponding with Colorado counsel and the Court Appointed Receiver of COH Holdings Inc. ("COH") regarding the settlement agreement. - Fulfilling the duties of Crocus as General Partner of the Manitoba Science & Technology Fund ("MS&T").

-- Review of Crocus shareholder records and investigation into tax, technology banking, trust and legal issues in anticipation of a distribution to shareholders. - Corresponding with pension authorities and plan actuary about wind-up of the Crocus pension fund. - Review of Crocus tax assessments. - Discussions and correspondence from Crocus' landlord and sub-tenants regarding ongoing tenancy and sub-tenancy issues.
+- Review of Crocus shareholder records and investigation into tax, technology banking, trust and legal issues in anticipation of a distribution to shareholders. - Corresponding with pension authorities and plan actuary about wind-up of the Crocus pension fund. - Preparation of annual tax returns. - Discussions and correspondence from Crocus' landlord and sub-tenants regarding ongoing tenancy and sub-tenancy issues.